Arivald8/VCWatcher/README.md

 # VCWatcher

-VCWatcher (Version Control Watcher) is an automated tool that helps you generate professional commit messages, without the need to manually track changes, or remember what was modified.
+VCWatcher (Version Control Watcher) automates the creation of detailed, professional commit messages for your version control updates.

-VCWatcher does not rely on any third-party version control systems such as git, and so it can be used with any.
+VCWatcher does not rely on third-party version control systems such as git, and so it can be used in conjunction with any.
+It utilizes

-After making changes to your project, just use the 'commit-generate' command, and VCWatcher will create a concise and informative commit message for your changes, leveraging the OpenAI LLM to process the differences.
+OpenAI Large Language Models to generate the commit messages, therefore your own OpenAI API key is required.

+Start VCWatcher, modify your source files, and simply execute the 'commit-generate' command to craft clear, informative commit messages based on the detected differences.

 ## Features
-- Automatic Change Tracking: Monitor file changes automatically.
+- **Change Tracking**: Monitors file changes automatically.
-- Automatic Commit Messages: Generate detailed commit messages with an LLM.
+- **Commit Messages**: Generates detailed commit messages with the use of an LLM.
-- Easy to Use: A single command to generate commit message for all changes.
+- **Easy to Use**: A single command to generate commit message for all source code changes.
-- Customizable: Easily specify which directory to observe, and which should be excluded.
+- **Customizable**: Easily specify which directory to observe, and which dirs should be excluded.
-- Low dependency count: Only 4 external dependencies.
+- **Low dependency count**: Only 4 external dependencies, but only 3 are actually required.

 ## Table of Contents
 - [Installation]()